Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

-In the multimodal learning framework \( \mathcal{X} = \{ x^{(m)} \}_{m=1}^M, y \), the contribution of each modality to the task \( y \) varies.
-To achieve asymmetric information compression, we propose the Contribution-Aware Asymmetric Information Bottleneck (AIB) framework.
-This framework adjusts the strength of information compression according to the contribution of each modality, where modalities with higher contribution have lower compression rates (preserving more information), and those with lower contribution undergo stronger compression.
+In the multimodal learning framework $ (\mathcal{X} = \{ x^{(m)} \}_{m=1}^M, Y ) $, the contribution of each modality $ w_m $ to the task $ Y $ is heterogeneous.
+To achieve asymmetric information compression, we propose the Contribution-Guided Asymmetric Information Bottleneck (AIB) framework.
+This framework adjusts the information compression strength based on the modality’s contribution $ w_m $, allowing high-contribution modalities to retain more information with lower compression rates, while low-contribution modalities are compressed more strongly.
+We define the compression ratio as follows:

-Specifically, we define the compression factor \( \beta_m \) for each modality as the inverse function of its contribution:

-where \( w_m \) represents the contribution of modality \( m \), and \( \sum_{j=1}^{M} w_j \) is the total contribution across all modalities.
-A higher \( w_m \) corresponds to a lower compression factor \( \beta_m \), thereby achieving asymmetric compression.

-In this framework, we introduce a modality-specific information bottleneck method based on variational inference.
-Let \( z_m \) be the latent random representation of modality \( x^{(m)} \), and use a parameterized variational family \( q_{\phi_m} \) to approximate the true posterior distribution \( p(z_m | x^{(m)}) \), where \( q_{\phi_m} \) is assumed to be a Gaussian distribution: